oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

     - The **Target Summary** tab shows you the security posture of each target database.
     - You can view the number of high, medium, low, advisory, and evaluate risk findings for each target database.
-    - You can view the assessment date and find out if the latest assessment deviates from a baseline (if one is set).
+    - You can view the latest assessment date and find out if the latest assessment deviates from a baseline (if one is set).
-    - You can access the latest assessment report for each target database.
+    - You can access the latest assessment for each target database.

     ![Security Assessment Target Summary tab](images/sa-target-summary-tab.png "Security Assessment Target Summary tab")